Price

 Day 19Oslo, Norway

-Founded by Vikings in the late 900s, historic Ålborg enjoys a picturesque setting.
+Historic Ålborg enjoys a picturesque setting.
 The best-preserved Renaissance architecture in all of Denmark is here, most famously at the Jens Bang’s House, built in 1624.
-Its clean symmetry helped lay the foundation for today’s Scandinavian design. Ålborg, the nation’s fourth-largest city, was founded as a trading post.
+Its clean symmetry helped lay the foundation for today’s Scandinavian design. Ålborg, the nation’s fourth-largest city, was founded as a trading post by the Vikings during the late 900s.
 The wealth that poured into merchants’ accounts helped build many half-timbered mansions that still stand today. Ålborghus Castle, the seat of the modern-day governors of Northern Jutland, is perhaps the finest example.

 Copenhagen charms visitors like a Danish fairy tale.
 Among the Baltic’s most beautiful cities, it began as a fishing village and boasts more than 850 years of history.
 It has been an important Scandinavian port since the Viking Age and remains one of Europe’s most enchanting places, thanks to Tivoli Gardens, the world’s second-oldest amusement park, and The Little Mermaid statue sitting in the harbor at Langelinie.
 Grand palaces also grace the cityscape, including Amalienborg Palace, the royal winter residence, and Rosenborg Castle, home to the Danish Crown Jewels.